alexanderswerdlow/MaskerAid-RN/README.md

 # MaskerAid

-A mobile application for sharing mask designs as well as finding inspiration from others!
+A mobile application for sharing mask designs as well as finding inspiration from others' designs!

 #### Table of Contents